oracle/odpi/doc/src/private_structs/dpiConn.rst

     Specifies a pointer to a :ref:`dpiPool<dpiPool>` structure if the connection was acquired from a pool; otherwise, the value is NULL.

-.. member:: OCISvcCtx \*dpiConn.handle
+.. member:: void \*dpiConn.handle

     Specifies the OCI service context handle for the connection.

-.. member:: OCIServer \*dpiConn.serverHandle
+.. member:: void \*dpiConn.serverHandle

     Specifies the OCI server handle.
 This value is retrieved if it is not used during the creation of the connection and used to avoid excessive calls to OCIAttrGet().

-.. member:: OCISession \*dpiConn.sessionHandle
+.. member:: void \*dpiConn.sessionHandle

     Specifies the OCI session handle.
 This value is retrieved if it is not used during the creation of the connection and used to avoid excessive calls to